 The target of this Internet Shortcut is not valid

-This recently happened in the case of Internet Explorer 10 running on Windows 8.
+This recently happened in the case of Internet Explorer.
 If you examine the properties of the Internet shortcut file when this problem occurs, the Type of file field indicates that the file type is Internet Shortcut (.url).
 However, the Web Document tab may disappear.
 Also, on the Details tab, the URL string may disappear.

 If you are facing this problem, this is how to fix this issue: